 Your friends tell you you’re glowing.
 Some ask, “Have you lost weight?” or “Did you have any work done?”
 Inside, you smile knowing that neither is true.
 Your light aura comes from the absence of the monkey you carried on your back for years.
-While it took an enormous amount of work (and maybe even a couple of setbacks), now that you’re sober and free, the joy of living is in the palm of your hand.
+While it took an enormous amount of work (and maybe even a couple of setbacks), now that you’re free and clear, sobriety and the joy of living is in the palm of your hand.

 Here are just 4 of the many facets of life that just grow sweeter, more enjoyable and altogether better in sobriety.